 A Tudor palace

-Lord Sandys set about transforming the priory into a grand house.
+When Lord Sandys was gifted Mottisfont, he set about transforming the priory into a grand house.
 During the 1500s and 1600s the Sandys divided their time between Mottisfont and their family seat, The Vyne.

-Queen Elizabeth I visited Mottisfont twice.
-But in 1684 the eighth and last Baron Sandys died childless, and Mottisfont was left to his nephew.
+In 1684, the eighth and last Baron Sandys died childless, and Mottisfont was left to his nephew Sir John Mill.